Open a PDF version to print this topic

 FibroScan

 This procedure allows your doctor to check the amount of scarring (fibrosis) in your liver.
-It's often used instead of a liver biopsy.
+It Is often used instead of a liver biopsy.

 During a FibroScan examination

-Patient having a FibroScanYou shouldn't eat or drink for two hours before the examination as this may affect the result.
+Patient having a FibroScanYou should not eat or drink for 2 hours before the examination as this may affect the result.

 After the procedure